 Visual Studio Code is available in the Ubuntu Snap package manager, which is one of the fastest ways to install it.
 So if you are working with Ubuntu 16.04 LTS or later then snap is already installed.
 For other Ubuntu, versions execute the following commands to install a snap. ( Upgrade Ubuntu to 20.04 LTS )

 $ sudo apt-get update $ sudo apt-get install snapd $ snap version

 Snap will install some extra packages and/or upgrade packages.
 When everything has finished, you need to reboot the system.

-We can install from either the command line or via Ubuntu Software Application.
-Therefore let use command line first to install Visual Studio Code.
+We can install it from either the command line or via Ubuntu Software Application.
+Therefore let’s command line first to install Visual Studio Code.

 $ sudo snap install --classic code